To get ahead you have to stay informed.

 9. Separate Your Devices

-Although it's convenient to visit Facebook and do your online banking from the same laptop you use to create client spreadsheets, it isn't particularly safe.
+Although it's convenient to scroll social media and do your online banking from the same laptop you use to create client spreadsheets, it isn't particularly safe.
 You could jeopardize critical business data if your machine lacks protection or becomes infected with malware.
+You may also be jeopardizing your own privacy.

 If possible, use separate computers, phones, tablets, and other devices for personal and professional tasks.
 Ideally, your employer will issue equipment loaded with the same security software and safety controls as if you were working in the office.